-Before You Come
+Before You Arrive

-When You Get Here
+When You Get Here:

 You’ll be given a special induction to make sure you know your way around and how to get help when you need it.
 This will:

-While You’re With Us
+While You’re Here:

 Tutorials aim to help you:

 - Keep organised and up to date with your studies

 - Discuss any concerns you have, in a safe environment

 - Stay on course with your progression path

 - Become a confident and happy student